Defective Medical Devices Linked to Injuries

 How long do I have to file a Paragard lawsuit?

 The statute of limitations, or how long an individual has to file a lawsuit after an injury, depends on the plaintiffs’ state.
 The countdown generally begins at the initial removal or breakage and can be only a few years in some states.
-If you believe you may qualify for the Paragard lawsuit, reach out to Wallace Miller as soon as possible at 312-736-2697 or fill out our free and confidential online questionnaire to get an answer right away.
+If you believe you may qualify for the Paragard lawsuit, reach out to Wallace Miller as soon as possible at 312-736-2697 or via our online questionnaire.

 Wallace Miller: Investigating claims about Paragard IUD complications